Guide to Filing Financial Statements for Singapore Business Owners

 When filing their corporate tax returns with the Inland Revenue Authority of Singapore (IRAS), companies are required to include their financial statements in the supporting documents.

-Although you may be directly involved in the filing of the financial statements of your business, you may want to outsource this to corporate secretarial or accounting firms so you can focus on the crucial aspects of the company – growing the business.
+Although you may be directly involved in the filing of the financial statements of your business, you may want to outsource this work to corporate secretarial or accounting firms.
+This way, you can focus on the crucial operations of your company – and growing the business.

 Learn more about our competitive rates for the preparation of financial statements here.